olexandr-konovalov/gnu/README.md

 its infrastructural part.

-You may automatically generate almost all the text to submit using the function`GnuByConstructAllGroups` from the `grpconst.g` script located at <https://raw.githubusercontent.com/alex-konovalov/gnu/master/lib/grpconst.g>, and also included in the `lib` directory of the package.
-For example,
+You may automatically generate almost all the text to submit using the function `GnuByConstructAllGroups` from the `grpconst.g` script located at <https://raw.githubusercontent.com/alex-konovalov/gnu/master/lib/grpconst.g>, and also included in the `lib` directory of the package.
+For example (note the double semicolon usage to suppress the output of the returned list):

 ```
-gap> GnuByConstructAllGroups(50024);;
+gap> r:=GnuByConstructAllGroups(50024);;
 ****************************************
 Constructing all groups of order 50024
 ****************************************